MinghoKwok/Demo_Optimization/README.md

 It is easy to find that the progress of matching each line by regex in the ***for*** loop is so suitable to be implemented by multple threads, because each loop is independent to others.

 I implemented **match_regex_multiThread** function by creating threads by myself.
 I set 4 threads to match the strings.
+In order to avoid the recourse competition, I created local vector to store the results for each thread and combined them in the end by mutex lock.

 In this part, the running time is about **134 seconds** for 1GB file.